Dorianbse/WS-REACT-NATIVE/README.md

 Though your project ejected successfully, you may get an error.

-Ignore this error and run react native for android using the following command if you have setup AndroidStudio:
+Ignore this error and run react native for android using the following command if you have setup AndroidStudio else setup it here.

 -`react-native run-android`

+##### Step8 - local.properties

+Open the android folder in your project folder SampleReactNative/android (in this case).
+Create a file with named local.properties and add the following path in it.

+`sdk.dir = /C:\\Users\\YourUsername\\AppData\\Local\\Android\\Sdk`

+Here, replace YourUsername with your user name.

+##### Step9 - Hot Reloading

+And to build application modify the App.js and the changes will be automatically updated on the android emulator.
+If not, click on the android emulator press ctrl+m then, select Enable Hot Reloading option.